Trilon: Signage

+Game shows

 The game board on the original Concentration may have been the first use of trilons on a game show.
 The game combined the card game with a rebus puzzle.
 The original game board consisted of 30 motorized trilons.
 One facet of each trilon had an identifying number.
 A description of a prize or other game element was on a second facet, and a portion of a rebus was on the third facet.
 The rebus was gradually revealed as the game progressed.
 Puzzle pieces were kept under high security and were attached to the trilons only as needed.

 Trilons became a common element on many other game (and reality) shows including: